Good Policy Paper: Guiding Practice from the Policies of Independent Accountability Mechanisms (January 2024 & December 2021)

 Analysis of OECD WPMN Dossiers Regarding the Availability of Data to Evaluate and Regulate Risk (Dec 2016)

 ANALYSIS OF OECD SUBSTANCE TESTING PROGRAMME NANOMATERIALS DOSSIERS The Sponsorship Testing Programme of the Working Party on Manufactured Nanomaterials (WPMN) of the Organisation for Economic Co-operation and Development (OECD) started in 2007 with the aim to test a selection of 13 representative nanomaterials for many endpoints.
-The main objectives of the programme were to … Read More.
+The main objectives of the programme were to better … Read More.

 Amicus Curiae Brief on the Request for an Advisory Opinion by the Republic of Colombia to the Inter-American Court of Human Rights (Jan 2017)